 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

 Remove the seam from each pod, then cook and finely chop snap peas to fold into soft foods that baby can scoop, such as congee and other warm porridges.
-Alternatively, offer the whole, raw snap pea pod as a teether, but make sure to reduce the choking risk by flattening the pod with your hand or a fork to crush the peas inside.
+Alternatively, offer the whole, cooked snap pea pod as a teether, but make sure to reduce the choking risk by flattening the pod with your hand or a fork to crush the peas inside.
 Just know that baby is not likely to get any food in the belly this way, but munching on the pod can help develop baby’s oral-motor skills.

 Cook and chop snap pea pods to offer on their own or as part of a meal.
 This size helps baby develop the pincer grasp, where the thumb and index finger meet.

 Offer bite-sized pieces of raw or cooked snap peas.
-If your child is doing well with chopped pieces of snap pea and you feel comfortable with it, offer whole snap peas for biting and chewing practice under close supervision.
-If your child doesn’t seem ready for whole snap peas, do not worry; this is likely to come closer to 18-24 months of age.
+If the child is doing well with chopped pieces of snap pea and you feel comfortable with it, offer whole snap peas for biting and chewing practice under close supervision.
+If the child doesn’t seem ready for whole snap peas, do not worry; this is likely to come closer to 18-24 months of age.
 Expect lots of spitting, since the fibrous pods are challenging to chew.

 Continue offering cooked whole or chopped snap peas, either on their own or as part of a meal.
 Many toddlers are now ready to eat whole, raw snap pea pods, with supervision.
 You can continue to flatten the peas in the pod a bit before offering to reduce the choking risk a bit.
 Snap peas are a great interactive food for toddlers: investigate how loud it crunches when you bite into it, or ask them how many peas they think are inside each pod.